tiendu/tiendu.github.io/src/content/blog/2025-06-14-support-vector-machines-guide.md

 A small value allows some mistakes.

-The model prefers a wider margin.
+The model prefers a wider, softer margin.

 This usually produces a simpler classifier.